 GLAPTHORN Property: all documents, books, manuals, materials, records, correspondence, papers and information (on whatever media and wherever located) relating to the Business or affairs of GLAPTHORN or its pupils, parents or governors, and any equipment, keys, hardware or software provided for RUTLAND LEARNING TRUST or the Rutland Learning Trust's use by GLAPTHORN during the Engagement, and any data or documents (including copies) produced, maintained or stored by RUTLAND LEARNING TRUST or the Rutland Learning Trust on the computer systems or other electronic equipment of GLAPTHORN, RUTLAND LEARNING TRUST or the Rutland Learning Trust during the Engagement.

-Commencement Date: 1 xxx 2017
+Commencement Date: 1st September 2017 (Services will be provided to the school from 1st June 2017).

 Confidential Information: information in whatever form (including, without limitation, in written, oral, visual or electronic form or on any magnetic or optical disk or memory and wherever located) relating to the Business, pupils, parents or governors, affairs and finances of GLAPTHORN for the time being confidential to GLAPTHORN and trade secrets including, without limitation, technical data and know-how relating to the Business of GLAPTHORN or any of its pupils, parents, governors, suppliers, management or business contacts and including (but not limited to) information that RUTLAND LEARNING TRUST or the Rutland Learning Trust creates, develops, receives or obtains in connection with this Engagement, whether or not such information (if in anything other than oral form) is marked confidential.